 Our team provides high-quality, patient-focused care to patients at Waterford Family and Cosmetic Dentistry.
 We will be with you every step of the way, from your initial consultation with us to the final dental procedure.
 Taking the needs of our patients into account allows us to offer personalized dental care.
 Our team reviews each patient’s budget, goals, dental history, and current concerns to create custom treatment plans that improve the look and health of the teeth and gums.

 On this page, you will find important patient information for our Leland, NC dentist office.
 Learn about your first visit to our dental office, the resources we provide patients on our website, and the answers to common dental questions below.

 Your First Dental Visit

-During your first visit to our Waterford office, we will review your dental and medical history, and take X-rays of your teeth and mouth.
+During your first visit to our Dentist office, we will review your dental and medical history and take X-rays of your teeth and mouth.
 Then, Dr. Philip Bald will meet with you to discuss your X-rays, concerns, or treatment options.
 Our dental hygienists will clean your teeth and look for signs of decay, cavities, or gum disease.

 We offer these services for patients during their first visits:

 - Gum disease screening

 We take time to educate our patients about their oral health so they can more easily diagnose and treat problems if they arise.
 Our dental cleanings also provide a deep clean for areas that may be hard to reach.
 Receiving dental cleanings biannually can combat problems like tooth decay and gum disease.